golovewkin/react-materialUI-firebase-starter/README.md

 ## When You need it
-When you want to create a small project really quick and you don't want complications with deploy and hosting.
+When you want to create a small project really quickly and you don't want complications with deploy and hosting.
 This project works as a static website after you build it

 ## What is inside